 These are just a few of the numerous questions that can arise on the topic of leave laws.
-The answer to many leave law questions often will depend on the size of your employer.
+The answer to many leave law questions will often depend on the size of your employer.
 Contact a Richmond Employment Law Attorney today.

-If you work for a company with 50 or more employees, the Family and Medical Leave Act provides you a legal right to take medical leave under for the following reasons.
+If you work for a company with 50 or more employees, the Family and Medical Leave Act provides you a legal right to take medical leave for the following reasons:

 A “serious health condition” under the FMLA is defined as “an illness, injury, impairment, or physical or mental condition” that involves a number of categories.
 Most common in the workplace, however, is the “continuing treatment” category, which is defined as any of the following:

-- One that involves at least two treatments by a healthcare provider within 30 days after the first day of incapacity; or
+- One that involves at least two treatments by a healthcare provider within 30 days after the first day of incapacity.

 - At least one treatment by a healthcare provider within 7 days after the first day of incapacity that results in a regimen of continuing treatment under that provider’s care.